LisandraMoura/behavior-cloning/README.md

 docker run --rm -it -p 4567:4567 -v "$(pwd)":/workspace carsim:latest
 ```
 After the container is running, open the simulator and click in the autonomous mode.
-The simulator can be downloaded from [put link here].
+The simulator can be downloaded from [here](https://github.com/udacity/self-driving-car-sim).

 ## Details About Files In This Directory